 We may also ask you to complete surveys that we use for medical research purposes, although you do not have to respond to them.

-We document all forms of communication between you and London Vision Clinic on your record held internally.
+We document all forms of communication between you and Stanga Ltd on your record held internally.
 We may make notes on relevant patient files enabling us to provide better care for medical, customer-service, legal, compliance, and regulatory purposes.
-All calls are logged internally, for our records and stored on our internal server, located at 138 Harley Street.
 We do not record calls but may save contact numbers onto our telephone system.